stevedonovan/moi/readme.md

 ```
 examples$ . devices.sh
 ```
-From another terminal, can now run the command-line interface.
+You can now run the command-line interface.
 The first time `moi` is run, it will create itself a default configuration file in TOML format.